 Review PolicyTO ALL RECORD LABELS AND BANDS

 Please read the following guidelines before submitting your material for reviewing:

-- Please send promotional copies for review to the address above.
+- Please send promotional copies for review ONLY to one of the addresses above.
 This will ensure that ALL the DPRP Reviewers will be offered the chance to review a particular album.

-- DPRP try to review all received material as soon as possible and a Review Update normally appears every week.
+- DPRP try to review all received material as soon as possible and a Review Update normally appears twice a week.

 - You may request a review by a particular team member and this should be noted with your CD/DVD.
-Details of Team Members can be found on the Contact & Credits page.
 We will try and accommodate your request - workloads permitting.

 Our Rating System

 |10||The Ultimate: ranks with the top classic albums of all time|

 |9||Brilliant: one of your top 5 of the year|

 |7||Very Good: a worthy album that you will return to from time to time|

 |6||Good: an enjoyable album - not all brilliant but with good moments|